cloudycuddles/cloudycuddles.github.io/README 2.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/JoaoFranco03/photography-portfolio)

-This project is a web-based portfolio that beautifully showcases the photography work of Sophia Williams, a fictional photographer.
+This project is a web-based portfolio that beautifully showcases the photography work of Cloudy Cuddles, a fictional photographer.
 The portfolio was skillfully built using a combination of powerful front-end technologies, including Tailwind CSS, CSS, HTML, and JavaScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>